 Popularity of mules continues to grow worldwide.
 Because of this, we are bringing mule enthusiasts another option of finding their next #1!
-Through our nomination, sifting, and vet check process, buyers will prevail at the sale so rest assured to Buy with Confidence!!
+Through our nomination, sifting, and preview, buyers will prevail at the sale so rest assured to Buy with Confidence!!

-MM Auction Services, LLC would like to welcome you to our 2nd Annual Chrome in the Canyon Mule Sale, May 7-8, at Bryce Canyon Mule Days.
+MM Auction Services, LLC would like to welcome you to our 2nd Annual Chrome in the Canyon Premier Mule Sale, May 7-8, at Bryce Canyon Mule Days.
 We are excited to bring the Country’s PREMIER mules and consignors to Tropic, Utah during Mule Days for you to pick from.
 Our mission is to instill buyer confidence in our mule sales by bringing together consignors with integrity and high quality mules.
 Premier Mule Sale presents a professional buying experience showcasing mules of all disciplines and breeds guaranteeing you’ll find your next dream mule.

-All mules are nominated during the month of January & February then scored by our committee using our rubric.
+All mules are nominated during the month of January then scored by our committee using our rubric.
 Only the top mules will sell at sale.
 That’s the first sifting process!
 The 2nd sifting process is when they show up in Tropic.
 Our vet and crew will thoroughly check and sift all mules.
 If they pass, they sell at sale!
 We expect you as the buyer to do your homework and call consignors in advance.
 Please ask consignors lots of questions, go to their homes and ride the mules, be at Mule Days all three days to thoroughly watch the mules, and pick the ones that best fit you.
 If buyers want their own PPE, we encourage you to get it at your expense and require it to be done pre-sale.